 At approximately 9 p.m. on a Friday evening, our client was directed to stop at a stationary random breath testing (RBT) site.
 However, he failed to see or react to the police officer directing him to stop, and almost collided with him.

-Our client was asked to undertake a roadside breath test, which returned a positive result.
+Our client was asked to undertake an RBT, which returned a positive result.
 He was taken to the police station for breath analysis, which revealed a blood alcohol concentration of 0.119 grams.
-Our client was charged with Mid Range PCA, and his driver’s licence was automatically suspended.
+Our client was charged with mid range PCA, and his driver’s licence was automatically suspended.

 Our client’s situation was complicated by the fact that various aggravating factors had to be balanced against unusual and tragic personal circumstances.

 In addition to the high blood alcohol reading and the near miss involving the police officer, our client had two children in his car.

 However, an important mitigating factor was our client’s excellent driving history.

 Despite being 69 years old, our client had no criminal record and, in over 50 years, only two minor speeding infringements had been recorded against him.
 Our client also faced unique circumstances which we considered to be relevant to a court’s decision in imposing a penalty on him.